 Audio visual aids are often available from schools, libraries and universities for little or no cost.
-Many audio visual materials and teaching kits can borrowed through your county Extension office. listing of For available a titles, to review the ask Audio-Visual Materials Catalog" and the "OSU Service Videotape Extension Catalog."
-Materials from these sources need to be reserved well in advance of your use date.
+Many audio visual kits materials and teaching can borrowed through your county Extension available office.
+For listing of a titles. to review the ask Audio-Visual Materials Catalog" and the "OSU Extension Service Videotape Materials from these sources need to be reserved well in advance of your use date.